One-Pan Butternut Squash Black Bean Enchilada Skillet

 • 2 c water

-• 15 oz can of black beans; drained, rinsed, and half-way mashed
+• 15 oz can of black beans; drained, rinsed, and partially mashed

 Instructions

 1. Dice the red onion.
-In a large skillet with your cooking oil of choice, saute the onion with generous salt and pepper until tender.
+In a large skillet with a dash of olive oil, saute the onion with generous salt and pepper until tender.

 2. Dice the poblano and bell peppers and add them to the onion.
 Sautee for a few more minutes until the peppers are tender and the onion is slightly caramelized.